WillMayger/positional-react-animations/README.md

 #### intense
 This is a prop of type bool, Adds more depth to the shadows on the coord.

+#### velocity
+This is a prop type of number, You can use this to control the speed / velocity of the animation effect

 ### `Img`